equinor/ops-actions/scripts/terraform-backend/README.md

 1. The path of the JSON file containing the Terraform backend configuration.
 1. The Azure region to create the storage account in.
+1. (Optional) A space-separate string of IP addresses that should be able to bypass the storage account firewall.

 ## Prerequisites